 Areas timely for developing research: Novel diagnostic and monitoring tools should be developed to help stratify treatment for women with AUB, particularly relating to ‘unclassified’ and ‘endometrial’ causes.

-KEY WORDS: menstruation, abnormal menstrual bleeding, dysfunctional menstrual bleeding
+KEY WORDS: menstruation, abnormal menstrual bleeding, dysfunctional menstrual bleeding, heavy menstrual bleeing

 Introduction

-‘There can be no other disease or condition that affects so many people on such a regular basis with consequences, at both the individual and sietal levels, which is not prioritised in some way by health professionals or policy makers.’(1)
+‘There can be no other disease or condition that affects so many people on such a regular basis with consequences, at both the individual and societal levels, which is not prioritised in some way by health professionals or policy makers.’(1)

-In clinical practice, HMB is defined as “excessive menstrual blood loss leading to interference with the physical, emotional, social, and material quality of life of a woman” (8).
-Hence, treatment success ultimately depends on the improvement of the woman’s symptoms and quality of life.

 AUB describes a range of symptoms, such as heavy menstrual bleeding (HMB, bleeding above the 95th centile of the normal population), inter-menstrual bleeding, and a combination of both heavy and prolonged menstrual bleeding.
 This terminology was established by the International Federation of Gynecology and Obstetrics (FIGO) Menstrual Disorders Working Group in 2011 and has been gaining global acceptance.
 The diagnosis of AUB can be made when conditions within the acronym PALM-COEIN are implicated (Figure 1) - PALM (polyps, adenomyosis, leiomyoma, malignancy) and COEIN (coagulopathies, ovulatory dysfunction, endometrial, iatrogenic, not otherwise classified) (2).
 Menstrual disorders, previously portrayed as dysfunctional uterine bleeding (DUB) and menorrhagia, are now better described as abnormal uterine bleeding (AUB) (3).
 The terms DUB and menorrhagia should be discarded (4).
-(5)
+In clinical practice, HMB is defined as “excessive menstrual blood loss leading to interference with the physical, emotional, social, and material quality of life of a woman” (5).
+Hence, treatment success ultimately depends on the improvement of the woman’s symptoms and quality of life.